rohan843/cybersecurity-notes/README.md

 With the spread of the Internet, lots of computers are accessible without the need for physical access to hardware devices or data transfer devices.

 We will examine 2 notable attacks that relied on the Internet: the **LoveLetter Attack** and the **Equifax Breach**.

+### LoveLetter Attack

+In the year 2000, Onel de Guzman created the LoveLetter malware to steal Internet login credentials.